abicorios/AndroidPocketDevEnv/README.md

 # References
 Read more about:

-Vim is the text editor http://www.vim.org/;
+The Vim is the text editor http://www.vim.org/;

-vim-plug is the plugin manager for Vim https://github.com/junegunn/vim-plug;
+The vim-plug is the plugin manager for the Vim https://github.com/junegunn/vim-plug;

-YouCompleteMe is the autocomplete tool to programming in Vim like on an IDE https://github.com/Valloric/YouCompleteMe
+The YouCompleteMe is the autocomplete tool to programm in the Vim like on an IDE https://github.com/Valloric/YouCompleteMe